finnp/png-itxt/readme.md

 ```

 ## Data Format
 Chunk data should be provided and will be returned as an object as shown below.
 Not that this is the full declaration for a `iTXt` chunk as will be produced by the program.
 However not all fields are required when passing information to the program.
 Additionally some of these fields are not relevant to `zTXt` and `tEXt` chunks.
-See the table below for details.

 ```js
 {